Shop Subscribe

 Pipe Cleaner Rosette Bows

-What’s a kids craft without fuzzy, fun colored pipe cleaners?
-This simple way to add a special touch to a holiday gift is easy and a great exercise for practice with fine motor skills.
+What’s a kids’ craft without fuzzy, fun-colored pipe cleaners?
+This simple way to add a special touch to a holiday gift is easy and a great exercise for practicing fine motor skills.
 All you’ll need is scissors and pipe cleaners.
 Have each child select six pipe cleaners and hold five of them in one hand and the sixth one in the other.
 Bunch the five pipe cleaners together and use the sixth one to wrap a tight belt around the middle.
 Then have an adult cut off the excess pipe cleaner from the belt piece.
 Using their fingers, the kids then curl the rest of the pipe cleaners in towards the belt, creating a little flower-like shape.
 Use a few for each gift to add some handmade fun to holiday gift wrapping for family and friends.
 They can be tied together with some string and added to the top of a gift by stringing a ribbon around the box, or with hot glue.

 Pipe Cleaner Rosette Bows